Kirana07-projects/my-projects/FederatedLearning_Code/README.md

 # Federated Learning — Experiments & Code

-**Federated Learning (FL) trains a shared model **without requiring the movement of raw data**.
+Federated Learning (FL) trains a shared model **without requiring the movement of raw data.
 Each client trains locally, sends **model updates** (not data) to a server, and the server aggregates them.
 This preserves privacy and reduces central data transfer while still producing a global model.

 ---